sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

     ```
     Note the drive number in the `Disk ###` column.

-4. Run diskpart to clean the reference PC’s drive.

-    ```
-    Diskpart
-    list disk
-    select disk 0 (where 0 is the destination hard drive) clean
-    exit
-    ```

 4. Apply the image to the cleaned drive.
 Here, we're applying n:\WinOEM.ffu to Disk 0.

     ```